Typical food from Cape Verde that you must try or do at home with the cachupa recipe

 Another reason why I love hibiscus juice from Cabo Verde so much is its almost infinite health benefits.
 It’s jam-packed with antioxidants and it was also found that consuming hibiscus tea lowered blood pressure in people at risk of high blood pressure.

 You can serve hibiscus juice hot or iced.

 What is traditional Cape Verdean food?

 Some of the most traditional Cape Verdean food is cachupa, grogue and pontche.
 Other typical Cabo Verde foods are pastel and buzio.

 Pour three-four tablespoons of olive oil into a cooking pot and sauté the onions and garlic.
-Add the tomatoes, seasonings, and the meat cut in larger dice.
+Add the tomatoes, seasonings, and meat cut in larger dice.
 Stir well, then add water to cover all ingredients.
-Add the vegetables, as well as the beans and the hominy (dried corn kernels), and then give it a stir to mix all ingredients.
+Add the vegetables, as well as the beans and the hominy (dried maize kernels that have been treated with an alkali), and then give it a stir to mix all ingredients.
 Cover and simmer for at least two hours, until the stew reaches the desired consistency.
 If you like it denser, the cooking time is about three and a half hours.